denisyarats/pytorch_sac_ae/README.md

     --work_dir ./log \
     --seed 1
 ```
-This will produce a folder (`./save`) by default, where all the output is going to be stored including train/eval logs, tensorboard blobs, evaluation videos, and model snapshots.
-It is possible to attach tensorboard to a particular run using the following command:
+This will produce 'log' folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
+One can attacha tensorboard to monitor training by running:
 ```
-tensorboard --logdir save
+tensorboard --logdir log
 ```
-Then open up tensorboad in your browser.
+and opening up tensorboad in your browser.

-You will also see some console output, something like this:
+The console output is also available in a form:
 ```
 | train | E: 1 | S: 1000 | D: 0.8 s | R: 0.0000 | BR: 0.0000 | ALOSS: 0.0000 | CLOSS: 0.0000 | RLOSS: 0.0000
 ```
-This line means:
+a training entry decodes as:
 ```
 train - training episode
 E - total number of episodes